lealceldeiro/gems/JavaConcurrencyInPractice/Chapter3/README.md

 * Placing an element on a `BlockingQueue` or a `ConcurrentLinkedQueue` safely publishes it to any thread that retrieves it from the queue.

 ### 3.5.4 Effectively immutable objects

+Objects that are not technically immutable, but whose state will not be modified after publication, are called _effectively immutable_.

+Safely published _effectively immutable_ objects can be used safely by any thread without additional synchronization.

+### 3.5.5 Mutable objects